 - Ensure that you train iguanas to drink more water every day by enticing it with a piece of treat in the water bowls.

-- You have to keep in mind that iguana foods should be of different varieties every day.
+- You have to keep in mind that food should be of different varieties every day.
 Your pets would love to eat different meals daily, and you should ensure that you satisfy their requirements without compromising on nutrients, nourishment or hygiene.

-- When you are including calcium and other mineral supplements in the staple iguana foods, you should remember that the ratio of calcium to phosphorous should always be 2:1.
+- When you are including calcium and other mineral supplements, you should remember that the ratio of calcium to phosphorous should always be 2:1.